Farley Foundation Valentine Event is Another Success

 PINEHURST, North Carolina — February 28, 2017 — Diamonds in the RUFF III, the third annual Valentine gala fundraiser for The Farley Foundation (TFF) was held at Forest Creek Golf Club, Saturday, February 11, 2017.
 Approximately 100 guests attended the event, which grossed more than $23,000 to benefit homeless animals in Moore County and help offset the costs of their rescue and adoption.
 A silent auction and raffle were held that included over 100 items such as artwork, designer clothing, jewelry, golf memorabilia and vacation getaways.
 Brothers in Music featuring local vocalist Jordan Cranford provided entertainment.
 The event was sponsored, in part by Molamphy Insurance, LLC Nationwide.

 John Ficarro, TFF Chairman and CEO, in his remarks to the gathering said: “We thank every person here tonight plus all of our volunteers as well as all involved with the many other local rescue groups who have all helped make a difference.
 Because of these efforts along with improvements at the Moore County facility level, there has been a significant reduction in the number of adoptable animals unnecessarily destroyed in this area.”
 He also noted: “In a little over two years, you have helped TFF save nearly 300 animals from likely destruction, most originating locally.”

 TFF was founded in early 2014 by John and Betsy Ficarro of Pinehurst, NC.
-It is named in memory of their first shelter dog Farley, a certified therapy dog that was rescued in 2006 as a puppy minutes before being euthanized at a North Carolina county shelter.
+It is named in memory of their first shelter dog Farley, a certified therapy dog that was rescued in 2006 as a puppy from a North Carolina county shelter minutes before being euthanized.
 He passed away in 2013.

 Read the full story (March 12, 2017) in The Pilot here.